ods94065/challenge-six/README.md

 people will have different tolerance levels as to how many layers of composition they can take in when reading code.
-Newcomers to functional programming may well have trouble reading lines of code like this, since they are after all doing a lot!
+Newcomers to functional programming may well have trouble reading lines of code like this, since they are after all doing a lot, and data flows from right to left.
 But with the right building blocks, the resulting code can be very compact and approachable.

 ## Higher-Level Programming

-### Mapping Functions
+### Higher-Order Functions

 The places in our example where functional programming techniques help the most are actually in the utilities themselves, in `util.lisp`.
-Lisp offers several high-level functional constructs that make transforming collections of items easier.
+Lisp offers several higher-order facilities that make transforming collections of items easier.
 In this example, I use just one of them: `mapcar`.

 `mapcar` provides an efficient way to transform one list of stuff into another, where there is a 1-1 mapping of items in the input to